LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart.md

 **Activity mode**

 Activity mode implements the toolbar that displays the agent name the consumer is talking with.
-The ‘Is Typing’ indicator displays when the agent is typing and the menu button.
-In addition to this, when using the activity mode, the SDK deals with initializing the SDK.
+The ‘Is Typing’ indicator displays when the agent is typing.

-To open conversation window in separate activity.
+To open conversation window in separate activity use the following.
 This will start a new conversation activity:

 `LivePerson.showConversation(getActivity(), LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);`

-Using this method the SDK implements the controls on the action bar.
+Using this method, the SDK implements the controls on the action bar.

 **Fragment mode**